tjaart-code/Brute-String-Generator/README.md

+# Brute Force String Generator

-This code is a brute-force string generator that produces all possible combinations of strings using a specified character set.
+This code produces all possible combinations of strings using a specified character set.
 It accepts a minimum and maximum length, a prefix, and an optional output file to save the generated strings.<br><br>

-Example Usage:<br>
+## Example Usage:<br>
 <br>
-python3 bruteStringer.py 3 5 abc "pre_" output.txt<br>
+<code>python3 bruteStringer.py 3 5 abc "pre_" output.txt</code><br>
 This command would:<br>
 Generate strings of length 3 to 5.<br>
 Use the character set abc (i.e., generate combinations of "a", "b", and "c").<br>